Legitimate Interest Assessment (LIA)

 3. Balancing test.
 Is the interest overridden by the rights and freedoms of the data subject?

-The assessment is conducted at the level of each processing activity.
-ReklamUp reviews this LIA at least annually, and whenever there is a material change to its processing.
+ReklamUp reviews this LIA at least annually, and whenever there is a material change to the processing it covers.

 3. Categories of data and retention